xversial/Foundation-Platform/docs/extensions/distributing-extensions.md

 <a name="introduction"></a>
 #### Introduction

-Because extensions are actually composer packages you can easily distribute them through [packagist.org](https://packagist.org).
+If you'd like to distribute your extensions you can do so using [Composer](http://getcomposer.org/).
+Composer makes it easy to allow your extensions to be set as dependencies in Platform 2.
+They can easily be distributed through [packagist.org](https://packagist.org).
 Or if you want your extension to be privately distributed you could use, for example, [satis](https://github.com/composer/satis).

 <a name="public-extensions"></a>
 #### Public Extensions

-Publishing public extensions can through a lot of mediums, the foremost being public Github repositories.
-By any means, every extension requires a `composer.json` file.
+Distributing public extensions through Composer can be done in a lot of ways, the foremost being public Github repositories.
+By any means, every extension which is distrobuted through Composer requires a `composer.json` file.
 [Dayle Rees](https://twitter.com/daylerees) has written [a great article about using Composer for your packages](http://daylerees.com/composer-primer).
-It will get you started on how you can format your composer.json file.
+It will get you started on how you can format your `composer.json` file.

 For the full requirements for a Platform 2 extension see the [Basic Usage](/platform2/extensions#requirements) chapter.